 |Starts: Auckland, New Zealand||Finishes: Rotorua, New Zealand|

-Arrive in Auckland & check into the Mercure Hotel Auckland from 2:00pm.
+Arrive in Auckland & check into the hotel from 2:00pm.
 The rest of the afternoon is free for you to explore!
-Meet your fellow travelers & Trip Manager this evening.
+Meet your fellow travellers & Trip Manager this evening.

 Welcome to Auckland, New Zealand’s largest and most cosmopolitan city.
 Surrounded by volcanoes, islands and a stunning harbour, you’ll soon understand why this is the “City of Sails” and was once home to the America’s Cup.
 This morning we’ll crossing the iconic Auckland Harbour Bridge & take in the full-blown vistas of the harbour, Rangitoto, and other neighbouring volcanic islands on the way.
 With a stop at Parry Kauri Park, there’s time to walk through this famous reserve and see many of New Zealand’s ancient Kauri (a native tree).
 Some of the Kauri are 50m high and over 1000 years old.
 The final stop today is the small coastal town of Paihia.
 It’s the gateway to the Bay of Islands, one of New Zealand’s photogenic natural playgrounds.
 Your Trip Manager will point out the colonial style Treaty House at Waitangi.
 This is where modern-era New Zealand was born when the British Crown and Maori signed a treaty in 1840.
 You’ll also find out about local Maori culture as you check out the Nga Puhi tribal lands.
 Tonight, get to know the other Contiki travellers, Trip Manager and Driver over a typical ‘Kiwi’ dinner – fish ‘n’ chips – where you can eat outdoors under the night sky if the weather is good.
 After dinner, head out to a local music venue in Paihia with the group.